BLDubroff/FP-TTT-V2/README.md

 ## Introduction:

 Out of the three types of code listed below I am least confident in my CSS abilities so that is what I wanted the focus of this project to be.
 I knew that I was capable of creating many different games that would easily run in the console but being able to create something in JS and then translate/connect it to HTML and CSS was an entirely different story, so I decided to create a simple game and let the CSS be the star of the show.
+To be more specific I want the interactive CSS to be the star of the show.
+Things such has hovering mechanics and winning message pop-ups, as those things have been the hardest for me to understand on a fundamental level.

 ## Technological Contents: